Toilet Paper vs. Facial Tissue: Why Flushing Tissues Destroys Commercial Plumbing

 Facial tissues stay intact in water because of wet-strength resins that create durable chemical bonds between fibers, making them structurally closer to paper towels than toilet paper in plumbing systems.

 The core engineering difference comes down to binder chemistry.
 Facial tissue manufacturers use polyamide-epichlorohydrin (PAE) resins that cross-link with cellulose fibers during the curing process.
 This creates covalent bonds that form a durable fiber network resistant to moisture and mechanical stress.
 You can blow your nose, wipe sweat, or dab makeup without the sheet disintegrating.
-That performance comes at a cost for plumbing.
 Typical wet-strength levels in facial tissues range from 15 to 30 percent of dry strength.
 Compare that to toilet paper, which targets effectively zero percent wet strength.
 The resin chemistry prioritizes user experience—keeping the tissue intact during use—over dispersibility in wastewater systems.

 The binders that make facial tissues functional for users turn them into liabilities in pipes.
 Unlike toilet paper, which breaks apart into individual fibers within minutes, facial tissues can remain largely intact for hours or even days in water.
 These persistent sheets catch on rough pipe interiors, bends, and partial obstructions, then combine with grease, hair, and wipes to form dense blockages.
 Municipal wastewater treatment plants spend millions annually clearing pumps and screens fouled by non-dispersible materials.
 Hotel plumbing is especially vulnerable—guests flush facial tissues out of habit, and the resulting clogs lead to emergency maintenance calls, room-out-of-service losses, and water damage remediation costs that compound quickly.